vardeep-sandhu/VideoFramePrediction/README.md

 python scripts/evaluate_model.py -d moving_mnist -mp model_path -s tensor_saving_path
 ```

--d corresponds to the datalloader used it ,the values are 'moving_mnist' and 'kth' for the Moving Mnist and KTH Action Dataset.
+-d corresponds to the dataloader used ,the values are 'moving_mnist' and 'kth' for the Moving Mnist and KTH Action Dataset.

 -mp corresponds to the path along with the model name and type (example: models/mnist/model_50.pth) where the model is stored.

 -s corresponds to the path where the tensors for the metrics are stored (example: results_eval/mnist)